yadvi12/CodeScape/README.md

 4. Run the development server using `npm start`.

-5. Open `http://localhost:3000` in your web browser to view the app
+5. Open `http://localhost:3000` in your web browser to view the app.

 ### Get Involved